This is when Sheffield Christmas market is returning to the city centre

-Sheffield Christmas Markets 2021: When does the Xmas market return to the city, things to do and hotels nearby
+Sheffield Christmas Market: When is the 2021 Xmas market open in the city centre and what stalls are there

-Sheffield’s popular Christmas market is returning to Fargate in the city centre this year to spread some festive cheer – but when does it start?
+Sheffield Christmas Market has returned to Fargate and the Peace Gardens in the city centre for another year of festive fun.

 The city’s festive shopping, eating and drinking events were cancelled last year in light of the Covid pandemic.

-But this year the market will be back with a bang, giving both residents and visitors a chance to have some festive fun and support some independent traders during the season of goodwill.
+But this year the market has come back with a bang, giving both residents and visitors a chance to have some festive fun and support some independent traders during the season of goodwill.

-The event will open on Monday, November 15 and will run until Christmas Eve.
+The event opened on Monday, November 15 and will run until Christmas Eve.

 It will be open from 10am to 6pm Sunday to Thursday, and will close at 8pm on Fridays and Saturdays throughout December.